focustree/starkbot/README.md

 - Fill the 2 missing DISCORD variables with your bot application credentials (create one on [discord dev portal](https://discord.com/developers) )
 - Fill `AWS_PROFILE` with the aws profile you want to use
 - Fill `AWS_NAME` with the name of the iam user you are using
 - Fill `AWS_DB_PROFILE` with the aws profile you want to use to run the app and reach the db.
-We recommand using a IAM user with minimum privileges for security reasons
+We recommend using a IAM user with minimum privileges for security reasons
 - Fill `AWS_REGION` with the aws region you want to use
 - Fill the 2 missing token key with generated tokens (only for running website, see website section below)